-Pastitsio is a dish I eat every year when I go to Paphos in Cyprus, it is essentially a Greek lasagne and it. is. delicious.
-Pastitsio has 3 layers, pasta, meat and a white sauce.
+Cypriot Pastitsio is a dish I eat every year when I go to Paphos in Cyprus.
+It is essentially a Greek lasagna also known as Makaronia tou Fournou and it is delicious.
+The authentic Pastitsio recipe has 3 layers: pasta, meat, and a white sauce.
 Greek Pastitsio is made with beef, whereas in Cyprus they usually make Pastitsio with pork instead.

-The meat in Pastitsio is cooked with oregano and cinnamon so it has this delicious, fragrant and earthy taste.
+The meat in Cypriot pasta bake is cooked with oregano and cinnamon so it has this delicious, fragrant, and earthy taste.
+This Cypriot Pastitsio can be served as a main course at a dinner party, I can guarantee you everyone will praise you for this dish.

 Jump to: